damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 images specific for tags or branches and much more.

-Our container registry is actually the first Docker registry that is fully-integrated with git repository management and comes out of the box with GitLab 8.8.
+Our container registry is actually the first Docker registry that is fully-integrated with Git repository management and comes out of the box with GitLab 8.8.
 So if you've upgraded, you already have it!
 This means our integrated Container Registry requires no additional installation.
 It allows for easy upload and download of images from GitLab CI.
 And it's free.

+Read the [administration documentation][admin-docs] to learn how to enable it on your GitLab instance.

 [8.8]: https://about.gitlab.com/2016/05/22/gitlab-8-8-released/